MartaKliuchnik/hospital-appointment-scheduler/README.md

 ```
 {
-   "error": "Email already in use"
+   "error": "Email or phone number already in use"
 }
 ```